mceq-project/MCEq/README.rst

 	click on the examples directory and select `basic_flux.ipynb`.
 Click through the blocks and see what happens.

-Troubleshoting
+Troubleshooting
 --------------
 You might run into `problems with Anaconda <https://github.com/conda/conda/issues/394>`_ if you have previous Python installations.
-A workaround is to set the environement variable
+A workaround is to set the environment variable
 	.. code-block:: bash

 	   $ export PYTHONNOUSERSITE=1